 Certified Small Business

 The Federal government sets aside certain contract bid opportunities exclusively for small businesses.
 In order to compete for these contracts, you must first register as a vendor with the government.
 A step-by-step guide for vendors can be obtained from SBA's website.
-As part of the registration process, you will be required to enter information about your company in Central Contractor Registration (CCR), which will soon migrate to the System for Award Management (SAM) database.
+As part of the registration process, you will be required to enter information about your company in the System for Award Management (SAM) database.
 You may self-certify yourself as a small business, but you must meet the Federal government's definition of a small business.
 A "small business" is defined by of the number of employees over the past year, or average annual receipts over the past three years.
 Visit our "Business Classification" page to see if you can be classified as a small business.

 Women Owned Small Business Program (WOSB/EDWOSB)